glue-viz/glue/doc/customizing_guide/full_custom_qt_viewer.rst

 Conceptually, layer artists can be used to carry out the actual drawing and include any logic about how to convert data into visualizations.
-If you are using Matplotlib for your visualization, there are a number of pre-existing layer artists in `glue.clients.layer_artist`, but otherwise you will need to create your own classes.
+If you are using Matplotlib for your visualization, there are a number of pre-existing layer artists in ``glue.viewers.*.layer_artist``, but otherwise you will need to create your own classes.

 The minimal layer artist class looks like the following::

-    from glue.clients.layer_artist import LayerArtistBase
+    from glue.core.layer_artist import LayerArtistBase

     class MyLayerArtist(LayerArtistBase):